lhs544/lhs544/README.md

 ## Hi, I'm Hyunsu Lee[이현수]!

-"I'm a college student currently studying in the department of Information and Statistics, which is my major"
+"I'm a college student currently studying in the department of Information and Statistics, which is my major" 🌱 This GitHub is where I’m slowly organizing my study notes, class projects, and experiences as I keep learning.

 🗃️